mrzjy/StarrailDialog/README.md

 # StarrailDialogue

-This is a small personal project that extracts starrail text corpus (including dialogue and miscellaneous items).
+This is a small personal project that extracts Honkai: Star Rail text corpus (including dialogue and miscellaneous items).

 ### Disclaimer